Become a Docker Power User with Microsoft VS Code

 Run Docker & docker-compose

-Now that we have images built we can also run them.
+Now that we have images built, we can also run them.
 This works for standalone Dockerfiles or a docker-compose stack.
-What is quite nifty and something I learned also is when running a docker-compose stack, it actually combines the run statement with a build to ensure it gets the latest versions.
+What is quite nifty, and something I also learned, is that when running a docker-compose stack, it actually combines the run statement with a build to ensure it gets the latest versions.
 Slick. docker-compose -f "docker-compose.yml" up -d --build

 • Type Docker Run or Docker Compose Up